 Trained over 1500 teachers and practitioners around the world.

 Launched five expert-guided courses in dyslexia and literacy best practices (more to come!).

 Piloted courses in schools and districts to vet content and improve delivery models.

 Approved by Oregon, Arkansas, Massachusetts, and Pennsylvania state departments of education, Chicago Public Schools, and the National Association of School Psychologists (NASP) to provide CEUs.

 Launched Glean’s Research to Practice Podcast in January 2019.

-Represented at California’s Superintendent for Public Instruction’s Literacy Workgroup.
+Participated in California’s Superintendent for Public Instruction’s Literacy Workgroup.